codewithnaveen/Learn-Css/flexbox/2_container.md

 - center
 - baseline

-align-items: stretch -----> By default the value is strech, it means the flex-items stretches the entire length of the container.
+align-items: stretch -----> By default the value is stretch, it means the flex-items stretches the entire length of the container.

 align-items: flex-start -----> All the items are pushed to the start of the container along the cross-axis.